justinsilvestre/algofonia/README.md

     }
    ```

 Now, once the `/listen` page is opened and the music has started, you'll start receiving messages for certain events from the room, all in JSON format.
-Currently, you should receive events with type `SCHEDULE_BEAT` events as well as `MOTION_INPUT`.
+Currently, you should receive events with type `SCHEDULE_BEAT`, `MOTION_INPUT`, and `ROOM_STATE_UPDATE`.
 You can find their structure documented **with the `MessageToServer` data type** in the file [/app/WebsocketMessage.ts](./app/WebsocketMessage.ts).

+### Getting beat start times

+After subscribing to WebSockets messages, you will immediately receive a `ROOM_STATE_UPDATE` message.
+If this message has `null` value for `roomState.beat`, that means the beat hasn't started yet.
+If `roomState.beat` is present, you can use `roomState.beat.startTime` to get the [**milliseconds since the Unix epoch**](https://en.wikipedia.org/wiki/Unix_time) of the first beat.

+All the properties available on `roomState` are documented **with the `RoomState` data type** in the file [/app/WebsocketMessage.ts](./app/WebsocketMessage.ts)

 ## Learn Next.js